 5 There is no recommendation on the number of eggs to be consumed.
-In the nutrient-optimised meal plans, approx. 20-30 g (mixed diet) or 40-50 g (ovo-lacto-vegetarian diet) of eggs per week were calculated for lunch.
+In the nutrient-optimised meal plans, approx. 40 to 50 g (mixed diet) or 60 to 70 g (ovo-lacto-vegetarian diet) of eggs per week were calculated for lunch The selection of food and its frequency of use listed in tables 2 and 3 provides a framework based on scientific principles.
+Within this framework, it is possible to design the catering offer in a varied and creative way or to optimise popular dishes.
+The use of wholemeal products, legumes or the offer of a popular vegetarian dish like (wholemeal) spaghetti with tomato sauce instead of a meat dish helps to improve the catering.